SKT's Haein Gains Momentum as a Core Driver of Korea's AI Strategy

 Building on this foundation, AI Cloud Manager simplifies large-scale AI training through intelligent job scheduling and multi-tenant user environment, enabling multiple teams to train massive models concurrently on shared GPU clusters while maintaining predictable performance and optimal utilization.

 In August 2025, Haein was selected for a national initiative aimed at strengthening the foundation for developing globally competitive AI foundation models.
-Currently, Haein is actively utilized as a core AI computing infrastructure supporting large-scale AI model training and experimentation under Korea's Sovereign AI Foundation Model Project.
+Through this initiative, Haein has been actively utilized as a core AI computing infrastructure supporting large-scale AI model training and experimentation under Korea's Sovereign AI Foundation Model Project.

 Share this article